senzry/sen/README.md

 Probably no one wants to pollute the payload or file names with metadata.
 You also don't want to worry about whether the CSV has a header or not.
 Sen contributes to interoperability by providing a generic standard metadata notation.
+It allows programs to access meta information with generic code and register the data with BI tools without any hassle.
 ### ・Multiple text data management
 Subprojects provide an access strategy for data across multiple files.